-\textbf{Relation to GCC and WCL.}\quad GCC~\citep{zhong2021graph} and WCL~\citep{zheng2021weakly} built a graph to label the neighbor samples as pseudo-positive examples.
+To alliterate the class collision issue, GCC~\cite{zhong2021graph} and WCL~\cite{zheng2021weakly} built a graph to label the neighbor samples as pseudo-positive examples.
 Then, they enforce the two data augmentations of one example to be close to its multiple pseudo-positive examples using a supervised contrastive loss.
 GCC adopted a moving-averaged memory bank for the graph-based pseudo-labeling while WCL built the graph within a mini-batch.
 GCC and WCL mainly focus on how to effectively select positive examples from mini-batch/memory bank to alleviate the class collision issue.
-Here, we divide the class collision issue into the following two cases: \begin{itemize}[leftmargin=*] \item Negative class collision issue: negative examples may not be truly negative, which is the case we discussed in the paper. \item Positive class collision issue: positive examples may not be truly positive, which is a new case raised in GCC and WCL. \end{itemize}
+Here, we divide the class collision issue into the following two cases: \begin{itemize} \item Negative class collision issue: negative examples may not be \emph{truly negative}, which is the case contrastive learning faces. \item Positive class collision issue: positive examples may not be \emph{truly positive}, which is a new case raised in GCC and WCL. \end{itemize}

 Consequently, they still suffer from the positive class collision issue as the selected pseudo-positive examples may not be truly positive.
 In addition to this, they also suffer from the negative class collision issue since they still need negative examples for instance-wise contrastive learning.